The construction tendering process in Australia can vary depending on the project, but for the most part, it is similar across the board.

 At this point, it’s not unheard of that a head contractor may ask you to ‘sharpen your pencil’ (aka lower your price).

-If you’ve reached this point it’s fair to say you’re competitive in market but there’s always room for improvement!
+If you’ve reached this point in the timeline it’s fair to say you’re competitive in market but there’s always room for improvement!

 The lengthy process that is the tendering and quoting process is also heavily reliant on your response.
 Your quote is everything and you need to put your best foot forward in all possible ways.